-Many nightclub altercations begin with an intoxicated patron yelling at the bouncer for not letting him/her in.
-But as long as the customer is less than 51% at fault for the ensuing violence, Nevada’s comparative negligence laws would allow the customer to still recover damages.
+Many nightclub altercations begin with an intoxicated patron yelling at the bouncer for not letting them in.
+As long as the customer is less than 51% at fault for the ensuing violence, Nevada’s comparative negligence laws would allow the customer to still recover damages.

 - 1. What can I do if a bouncer beats me up at a Las Vegas nightclub?

 - 2. Can I sue for compensatory damages?

 - 3. Can I get punitive damages?

 - 4. Whom can I sue?

 - 5. Can I still get damages if I was partially at fault?

 Also read our informational page on Las Vegas nightclub injuries.

-People who have been injured by a bouncer in Nevada have potentially several causes of action, including 1) negligence, and 2) battery:
+If a bouncer in Nevada has injured you, you have potentially several causes of action, including 1) negligence, and 2) battery:

-There are four elements to a negligence lawsuit that the plaintiff (victim) has the burden of proving if the case goes to trial:
+There are four elements to a negligence lawsuit that you (the victim) have the burden of proving if the case goes to trial:

 - The defendant(s) owed you a duty of care;